ADK 46 Finish: Allen Mountain

 To be honest, Allen was kind of what I expected: long, mostly flat miles as you make your way to the base of the summit, and a steep, branch-grabbing, using all fours finish to the top.
 What I did not expect, was actually enjoying the hike in to the base.
 It is a beautiful, peaceful trail that is less trafficked than others and has this wonder about it.

-We were the first ones on trail for the day that we could tell, and would not encounter anyone until our descent later on.
-The hike was uneventful in most ways (despite Ely dropping her phone in a water crossing and somehow magically scooping it right out, only a mere 5 or so minutes after the fact) and thankfully, the Opalescent was not dangerous to cross (although we did have to cross barefoot knee-deep or so, but I found it refreshing!)
+We were the first ones on trail for the day that we could tell and would not encounter anyone until our descent later on.
+The hike was uneventful in most ways (despite a dropped phone in a water crossing and somehow magically scooping it up a mere 5 or so minutes after the fact) and thankfully, the Opalescent was not dangerous to cross (although we did have to cross barefoot knee-deep or so, but I found it refreshing!)
 The girls had tackled Allen before, so knew the way well and therefore had no issues navigating.
 With the exception of the final climb to the summit and a few other trail stretches, you are mostly covered by trees and not exposed to the elements.
 Despite no stellar view at the summit sign, I found the view right before the sign and slightly past it to be a nice treat.
 But perhaps I am biased because it was my final peak! 😧

 While Allen was a long, tough day, I felt like all of the other 45 peaks prepared me for this moment, and it certainly was not impossible.
 It may be a test to your mental strength more than physical, so staying in the game and remaining positive will be key.
 Preparedness will be absolutely vital as I mentioned, because of how long you’ll be out there coupled with the remoteness of the area.
 This would not be a hike to under-pack for, especially if you want to change socks/clothes after any of the water crossings, depending on the day.
 A headlamp and back-up headlamp will also be key since there are many uncontrollable factors in a day that could cause you to be out for longer than anticipated.